vals2004/UpsApiBundle/Resources/doc/shipping.md

 ## Shipping Class.

 The Shipping Class allow you to ship a package using the UPS Tracking API.
-Shipping needs to steps, first you need to send a confirm request and second an accept request.
+Shipping needs two steps, first you need to send a confirm request and second an accept request.

 <a name="tracking-class-example"></a>